specklesystems/speckle-docs-OLD/user/FAQs.md

 - speckle.community
 - speckle-releases.ams3.digitaloceanspaces.com (critical)

-If more questions about this, feel free to reach out!
+For any more questions about this, feel free to reach out!

 ## I cannot add an account in Speckle Manager!